ramonarellano/signering-docs/source/client-integration/portal-flow.rst

 ..
 NOTE::
     You may identify the signature job’s signers by personal identification number :code:`IdentifiedByPersonalIdentificationNumber` or contact information.
-When identifying by contact information, you may choose between instantiating a :code:`PortalSigner` using :code:`IdentifiedByEmail, :code:`IdentifiedByMobileNumber` or :code:`IdentifiedByEmailAndMobileNumber`.
+When identifying by contact information, you may choose between instantiating a :code:`PortalSigner` using :code:`IdentifiedByEmail`, :code:`IdentifiedByMobileNumber` or :code:`IdentifiedByEmailAndMobileNumber`.

 The signer
 -----------------

-Before starting this chapter, please reed up on :ref:`varsler` :ref:`adressering-av-undertegner`.
+Before starting this chapter, please read up on :ref:`varsler` :ref:`adressering-av-undertegner`.
 Signers can be adressed and notified in different ways.

 Adressing the signer
 ^^^^^^^^^^^^^^^^^^^^^^